 Gatsby makes it easy to invest in high-quality projects.
 You simply sign up with Gatsby Investment online to create your investor profile, get your accredited investor status verified, choose your investment project(s) from our available opportunities, and transfer funds to the syndicate sponsor.
 You'll be able to monitor the progress of your investment through our convenient online portal.

-- The experience, knowledge, and skill of our real estate professionals,
+- The experience, knowledge, and skills of our real estate professionals,

 - Comparatively low minimum investments,